facebook/infer/_docs/04-adding-checkers.md

 ```

-Checkers implement a function that detects a given pattern for our specific checker and then they call ```Cfg.Procdesc.iter_instrs``` to iterate over all the nodes of the CFG.
+Checkers implement a function that detects a given pattern for our specific checker and then calls ```Cfg.Procdesc.iter_instrs``` to iterate over all the nodes of the CFG.

 So now we need to know how to create our pattern.
-As example consider the following:
+As an example, consider the following:

 ```ocaml
 Sil.Call (_, Sil.Const (Sil.Cfun pn), _, loc, _)
 ```

-This pattern matches with every function call.
-In our code it would look like:
+This pattern matches every function call.
+In our code, it would look like:

 ```ocaml
 let callback_my_simple_checker { Callbacks.proc_desc; proc_name } =